densedever/Articles/expressive-js.md

 The reason `var` and `let` should be used very rarely (if at all) is that these allow you to change the values behind their names with another equals sign.
 This destroys any predictability in your code because the variables are no longer guaranteed to do what they say on their labels.
 These data are called *mutable state* because they're values that can mutate, or change.

-I will be using `const` as much as possible here, possible for every value I assign names to.
+I will be using `const` as much as possible here, possibly for every value I assign names to.
 Consider it good practice to do the same.

-The next few things I'll go over are logical values and some common list and string methods, including the ones we just saw.

-## Logic and Lists

 ## Part 2: The DOM